1raghubirkumar/todo/README.md

 # todo
-it is a to-do project
+it is a to-do project.